Sunday, 6 April 2025

 'AI'ding Tool

-Here are case studies that point to a useful role for AI: to aid in accelerating preparatory work, rather than to replace actual work; it still needs to be done by humans with the help of traditional IT incl. complementary AI tech:
+Here I list useful roles as well as caveats for AI: to aid in accelerating preparatory work, rather than to replace actual work; it still needs to be done by humans with the help of traditional IT incl. complementary AI tech:

 • Stanford professor who co-founded 4 startups: How to use AI as a 'force multiplier' to start a business - Source: CNBC